cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/cesium.md

 Unlike the Mapbox library, the CesiumJS library does not support specification of data in JSON format.
 Data and styling options must be loaded by direct method calls.
 As such, not every piece of functionality in CesiumJS has been integrated so that it can be used via the DTVF's configuration files.
 Basic visualisation of a number of data formats has been enabled, and requests can always be made to add support for other features.

 CesiumJS is the primary visualisation provider for 3D building data within The World Avatar.
-It has a number of useful features, but can be difficult to get to groups with.
+It has a number of useful features, but can be difficult to get to grips with.
 If possible, it's recommended that users create DTVF visualisations using Mapbox, rather than CesiumJS, unless display of 3D building data is required.

 <br/>